open-mmlab/mmdetection/docs/INSTALL.md

 ### A from-scratch setup script

-Here is a full script for setting up mmdetection with conda and link the dataset path.
+Here is a full script for setting up mmdetection with conda and link the dataset path (supposing that your COCO dataset path is $COCO_ROOT).

 ```shell
 conda create -n open-mmlab python=3.7 -y